Annuity vs drawdown – two ways to take your pension money

 Understanding pension annuities

 An annuity is often seen as a ‘traditional pension’.
-You’ll hand over some or all of the pension you’ve been building up and, in exchange, it will pay a set amount either monthly or yearly until you pass away.
-When you apply for an annuity, you will be given the option to take your 25% tax-free lump sum before the annuity is set up, or use it to boost your monthly income payments.
-Because this is treated as income you will be required to pay tax on any monies received.
-This is normally taken care of by your provider so you won’t have to worry about it.
-The income you’ll receive depends on a few factors:
+You’ll hand over some or all of the pension you’ve been building up and, in exchange, it will pay a regular income either monthly or yearly until you pass away.
+When you apply for an annuity, you will be given the option to take your 25% tax-free lump sum before the annuity is set up, or you can choose not to take any or all of your tax-free lump sum and use it to boost your income payments.

 • The value of your pension